virtuclinic-ai/site/index.md

 ### News
 - [Jun 2020] I was accepted into the [DLRL Summer School 2020](https://dlrlsummerschool.ca/) hosted by [CIFAR](https://www.cifar.ca/) and [Mila](https://mila.quebec/en/)

-- I Recently participate in the *Google hash code 2020*, our [team](/archive/hash_code.png) was ranked [1747/10724](https://hashcodejudge.withgoogle.com/scoreboard) on the online competition.
+- I recently participate in the *Google hash code 2020*, our [team](/archive/hash_code.png) was ranked [1747/10724](https://hashcodejudge.withgoogle.com/scoreboard) on the online competition.

 - [Member of the Association for Computing Machinery, ACM FCA](https://www.acm.org/fca).
 I was among the 36 new members *(October 2019)* selected from hundreds of very competitive applications, from academic institutions, research labs, and companies all over the world invited to participate in the ACM Future of Computing Academy (FCA) for a duration of 3 years.